Confederated Tribes of the Grand Ronde Community of Oregon: History

+19th century

-From 1854 to 1856, the U.S. Army resettled Native people from western Oregon, the Oregon coast and along the Columbia River to territory along the South Yamhill River.
+From 1854 to 1856, the U.S. Army resettled Native people from western Oregon, the Oregon coast, and along the Columbia River to territory along the South Yamhill River.
 It was here that the Grand Ronde Reservation was established in 1857.
 In 1887, with the passage of the Dawes Act, the Grand Ronde Reservation was reduced through the privatization of property.
 Land that was not allotted to Natives through the process of privatization was made available to non-Native ownership.

+20th century

 In 1936, Grand Ronde voted to confederate, accept an Indian Reorganization Act (IRA) government, and adopted a constitution and by-laws modeled after the U.S. government.
 In 1954, US Congress "terminated" the tribe.
 The land of terminated tribes was no longer tax-exempt.
 Faced with the increased cost of land ownership, many lost their property.
 In addition, people from terminated tribes could no longer attend Chemawa School and had to pay for medical services.
 In 1956 the reservation was closed and the tribal council disbanded.
 In 1975, the tribal council was reconstituted.
 In 1983, House Resolution 3885 restored federal recognition status to the Confederated Tribes of Grand Ronde.
 Five years after this resolution, a small portion of the original reservation was returned to Grand Ronde which is used today for timber, recreation, and traditional harvesting practices.

-The Tribes began publishing Smoke Signals, then a monthly newsletter, in 1978; it has since shifted to a twice-a-month publication schedule, and a tabloid newspaper format.
+The tribes began publishing Smoke Signals, then a monthly newsletter, in 1978; it has since shifted to a semi-monthly publication schedule, and a tabloid newspaper format.

-Culture
+Cultures

 The Confederated Tribes of Grand Ronde has a curriculum specialist who created tribal history lessons funded in part by Oregon Senate Bill 13, which supplies funds for each of the nine federally recognized tribes in Oregon to create curriculum about Native Americans' contributions to Oregon history.

 A Chinuk Wawa immersion program is available for kindergarteners and first graders.
 The tribe published Chinuk Wawa: As our elders teach us to Speak It, a Chinuk Wawa dictionary, in 2012.

 In 2010, the tribe built a plank house on the reservation.
 In 2011, Grand Ronde Canoe Journey, an exhibit about the tribe's canoe traditions, was installed at the Willamette Heritage Center.

 Every year the reservation hosts powwows and a Round Dance.

-The reservation today
+Reservation and land management

 The community has an 11288 acres Indian reservation, the Grand Ronde Indian Reservation, located in Yamhill and Polk counties of Oregon.
-In the 2000s, the tribe's population was over 5,500 members.
+In the 2000s, the tribe's population was more than 5,500 members.

+The tribe partners with Oregon Metro to manage land according to traditional use, such as for quamash harvest at Quamash Prairie.